Whiteknight/ParserObjects/docs/v3/expression_example.md

 );
 ```

 What we're doing here is saying that if we see an operator, we must see something on the right side of that operator.
 We can either have the left value by itself, or the set of (left, operator, right).
 There's no other permissable combination.
+Not having the correct right-side-value will result in an exception.

 ## Continuing On

-This is just a simple example and there are many gaps left as an exercise for the reader.
-A real expression parser for a calculator or even a programming language like C# would be significantly more complicated with many more levels of precidence each with several additional operators.
+This is just a simple example and there are many gaps left to fill as an exercise for the reader.
+A real expression parser for a calculator or even a programming language like C# would be significantly more complicated with many more levels of precedence each with several additional operators.
 There's also the problem that our error-handling mechanism bails out with an exception at the very first error, and we might like it to try to continue the parse until the end and then report all possible errors at once.

 And then there are some of the other details, we might like to be able to handle negative numbers, or numbers with decimal points.
 And we definitely want to support parenthesis to enforce grouping if we want to order operations differently.

-We may address some of these issues in documentation elsewhere.
+This example, using many of the "classical" combinators like `Rule` and `First`, and the `LeftApply` parser, is mostly for showing the general method of parser construction.
+A better example of parsing mathematical expressions [uses the Pratt parser instead](prattexpr_example.md).